silverstripe/silverstripe-activedirectory/docs/en/saml_setup.md

 ## SSL Certificates

-You need to have SSL certificates for signing SAML requests.
-These certificates should not be checked into the source code and should be placed outside of the web document root for security reasons.
+You need to have an SSL certificate and private key for signing SAML requests.
+These should not be checked into the source code and should be placed outside of the web document root for security reasons.

 One way to generate self signed test certificates is by using the `openssl` command

 	openssl req -x509 -nodes -newkey rsa:2048 -keyout private.pem -out public.crt -days 1826

+You also need to have access to the token-signing certificate from AD FS.
+You can get that by parsing `https://mydomain.com/FederationMetadata/2007-06/FederationMetadata.xml` or by exporting the certificate manually using AD FS console on Windows.

-## Examply YAML configuration
+## Example YAML configuration

 Example configuration for `mysite/_config/saml.yml`

 	---
 	Name: mysamlsettings
 	After:
 	  - "#samlsettings"
 	---
 	SAMLConfiguration: